About

 Instructions

-3. Chill: Press cookie dough into pan, evenly pressing into all four corners (I also love this pastry roller tool.)
+• Chill: Press cookie dough into pan, evenly pressing into all four corners (I love this tool.)
 Place in freezer for about 10 minutes.

 FLOUR – You can also sub 1 cup of oat flour.
 To make oat flour, process a heaping cup of rolled oats into flour.
 (I use my NutriBullet.)